 What's Les Arcs like for beginners skiers and snowboarders?

 Each of the main resorts of Les Arcs has straightforward access to one of five dedicated beginners’ areas at altitude: one in Arc 1600, one in Arc 1800, one adjacent to Arc 1950/2000 and one each above Peisey and Vallandry.
-These 'Tranquille' (quiet) or 'Debutant' (beginner) zones are largely fenced off from the surrounding pistes and serviced by their own chairlift, drag lift or magic carpet, so you can practice in a quiet, safe space.
+These 'Tranquille' (quiet) or 'Debutant' (beginner) zones are largely fenced off from the surrounding pistes and serviced by their own chairlift, drag lift or magic carpet, so you can practise in a quiet, safe space.

 - Arc 1600 beginner area: This is probably the best place to start your learning process thanks to its easy green pistes and nice, rolling blue pistes in the trees.
 Use the Lap the Combettes and Vezaille lifts to build up your confidence before heading further up the mountain onto some of the longer runs.
 Down by Les Granges, on the way up from Bourg Saint Maurice, there's one short drag lift, Millerette, serving a green run.